Alcohol Detox: Definition, Stages, Types, Medications, Side Effects, Timeline

 What Supplements Help During Alcohol Detox?

 Vitamin B complex, magnesium, omega-3 fatty acids, and N-acetylcysteine (NAC) supplements help during alcohol detox by replenishing essential nutrients, reducing withdrawal symptoms, and supporting brain and liver function.
-Chronic alcohol use depletes vitamins and minerals, leading to deficiencies that worsen withdrawal symptoms.
+Chronic alcohol use depletes key vitamins and minerals, which worsens withdrawal.
+Thiamine (Vitamin B1) is important, as alcohol severely depletes it and increases the risk of Wernicke-Korsakoff syndrome.

 Can You Detox from Alcohol Without Medication?